chimay/wheel/README.md

 ## First Circles

 Let’s say we have the files `Juice`, `Tea`, `Coffee` and we want to group them.
 So, we go `Juice` and type `<M-w>a` to add a location to the wheel.
 If no torus is present in the wheel, it will create it and ask for a name.
 Let’s say we name it `Food`.
 If no group (no circle) is found in the torus, it will be created and prompt for a name.
 Let’s say we choose `Drinks`.
+Finally, we are asked to choose a name for our location.
+A completion is available : if we press `<Tab>`, we can choose between different flavours of the current filename :

+- without extension
+- with extension
+- relative path
+- absolute path

-Finally, our file `Juice` is added to the group.
-Its name is the filename without extension by default.
+In this case, we simply choose `Juice`, and our location is added to the group.

 Then, we go to `Tea` and type `<M-w>a` again.
 This time, it will just ask us if we want to keep the default location name.
 Press enter, and